Also see the Older, Paper Sources section of this guide.

 Regional Trends is a comprehensive regular source of official statistics for the Statistical Regions of the United Kingdom (Scotland, Wales, Northern Ireland and the Government Office Regions within England).
 It includes a wide range of demographic, social, industrial and economic statistics, covering aspects of life in the regions.
 The publication is available to download free as a PDF file.
 The PDF is linked to Excel spreadsheets containing data for each table and figure provided.
 To access the data, either click on the tables and figures in the PDF or download the Zip file.
 For older volumes, see Regional Trends and Abstract of Regional Statistics in Remote Storage, HA 1122 .A2

 The aim of the statistical service in the Scottish Executive is to provide relevant and reliable statistical information, analysis and advice that meets the needs of government, business and the people of Scotland.
-For older Scottish statistics, see Scottish Abstract of Statistics, Main, HA 1153 .A22.
+For older Scottish statistics, see Scottish Abstract of Statistics, Remote Storage, HA 1153 .A22.
 We have 1-26, dated 1971-1998; Statistical Account of Scotland Special Collections HC 257 .S4 S48 v.
 1-10, published 1791-1799; New Statistical Account of Scotland, published 1845.